Staffwerke/vm-babysitter/README.md

 The thumb rule to make this utility **work correctly**, consists into assume ONE of the following procedures:

-- Disable autostart of domains you want to keep backed up periodically, and list them instead into env var `VM_AUTOSTART_LIST` to make them start AFTER the container* when all initial checks and/or fixes has been performed (remommended option)
+- Disable autostart of domains you want to keep backed up periodically, and list them instead into env var `VM_AUTOSTART_LIST` to make them start AFTER the container when all initial checks and/or fixes has been performed (remommended option)

-OR
+or

 - Set env var `VM_ALLOW_POWERCYCLE` to a not null value, allowing to powercycle domains when required.

-This will ensure backup chains will be always checked, and fixed/rotated/discarded on all scenarios, including when server crashed unexpectedly.
+This will ensure backup chains will be always checked, and confirmed/fixed/rotated/discarded under all scenarios, including when server crashed unexpectedly.

-Domains that aren't intended to be backed up (and therefore ignored), must be listed into env var `VM_IGNORED_LIST` and indeed can be perfectly set to autostart on boot when required.
+Domains that aren't intended to be backed up (and therefore ignored) must be listed into env var `VM_IGNORED_LIST`.
+They could be perfectly set to autostart on server's boot if required.

 For any operation involving remote connection, and in case of Unraid, to see notifications on the panel; the user must provide (via bind mount) access to an SSH private key, which public counterpart must be installed onto the involved servers (including the Unraid server showing notifications.)